Croy delivers as Saint Anthony bests Champaign Centennial; Newton downs Charleston for the second time in seven days at the Effingham/Teutopolis Christmas Tournament

 He knew that his team would find a way; it just wasn't until the second quarter when they finally found their groove.

-Thanks to a pair of runs, Newton outscored the Trojans 18-12 in the second.
-The Eagles used a 7-0 run to cut the lead to 24-17 and a 5-0 run to make it a three-point game heading into halftime.
+Newton outscored the Trojans 18-12 in the second, with a pair of runs playing a significant role.
+The Eagles used a 7-0 run to cut the lead to 24-17 and a 5-0 run that made it a three-point game heading into halftime.

-That momentum then carried over into the third, as well, when Ben Meinhart went on a personal 5-0 run himself to give Newton the lead.
+That momentum then carried over into the third, when Ben Meinhart went on a personal 5-0 run to give Newton the lead.

 "This was a good test for us," Bierman said.
 "They're athletic; they play in the Apollo.
 Their schedule is rough every single night, and that's why coming here is big for us.
 We didn't play a complete game, but at the end of the day, they did a lot of things in that first half to cause some issues, and we corrected the ship at halftime and did what we were supposed to do."